 Car rental companies will likely try to sell you several add-ons for your car, which can really jack up the price of your rental.
 If you can, do without them; if not, look for cheaper options that do the same thing.
 Satellite radio?
 Skip it.
 GPS navigator?
 Use a free smartphone app like Waze or Google Maps; even a good old-fashioned paper map will do, for less cost.
 Toll transponders?
 You can usually find them for cheaper at local grocery stores and pharmacies.

 Also, you may not need additional insurance beyond what your credit card policy, travel insurance, or personal car insurance provides.
 Bring your proof of insurance, or buy a cheap stand-alone policy from the likes of InsureMyRentalCar.com.
+You also might already be covered if your credit card offers rental insurance.
 In addition, you can avoid things like extra driver fees under certain conditions, such as if you can prove the additional drivers are co-workers using your employer’s account or are immediate family members.

 5. Bundle up when using sites that offer multiple accommodations.